MOVE: Effective and Harmless Ownership Verification via Embedded External Features: The Proposed Method

 \section{The Proposed Method}

-Based on the observations in Section \ref{sec:limitation}, we propose a harmless model ownership verification (MOVE) by embedding external features (instead of inherent features) into victim model, without changing the label of watermarked samples.
+Based on the observations in Section \ref{sec:limitation}, we propose a harmless model ownership verification (MOVE) by embedding external features (instead of inherent ones) into the victim model, without changing the label of watermarked samples.